MaitreyaManohar/MNIST-Improved/README.md

 ## How to run

 Just create a python environment with the libraries and packages in the starting import.
 Then run the ipynb, alternatively you could upload this notebook on colab and run it.
-Reached 99.4 accuracy
+Reached 99.4 accuracy in the 17th or 18th epoch successfully :)

 ## Model Parameters